UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 (TODO): Add common errors here.

+## General recipe for adding features
+The use of React and Redux is intended to reduce the number of bugs.
+For many typical features one would want to add, there is a recipe to follow for adding features.
+The general steps are as follows.
+(These steps can more or less be done in any order.)

+- TODO fill this in

+TODO: add link to a more detailed tutorial walking through the steps above showing actual code that gets added.

 ## Pushing to the repository and documenting changes

+All local commits should be push to the `dev` branch.
 Make sure you pull changes from the repository and resolve any conflicts before pushing to the `dev` branch.
-All local commits should be push to the `dev` branch.

 Pull requests (abbreviated PR) can be made from `dev` to `master`, but make sure that `dev` is working before merging to `master` as all changes to `master`